MichaIng/DietPi-Docs/docs/software/vpn.md

     If your client is another Linux machine with iptables installed, you can uncomment the two kill switch lines to have all network traffic automatically disabled, when VPN connection is lost.
     If your client is a mobile phone with WireGuard app installed, you can simply apply the config by printing a QR code onto the servers terminal via:
     `grep -v '^#' /etc/wireguard/wg0-client.conf | qrencode -t ansiutf8`.
-    To allow VPN clients accessing your local Pi-hole instance, you need to allow DNS requests from all network interfaces: `pihole -a -i local`.
+    To allow VPN clients accessing your local Pi-hole instance, you need to allow DNS requests from all network interfaces: `pihole -a -i local`

     #### Adding multiple clients

-    Navigate to the servers WireGuard configuration directory: `cd /etc/wireguard`.
+    Navigate to the servers WireGuard configuration directory: `cd /etc/wireguard`

     Create a second client key pair: